sebastian-mora/ruse_website/blogs/hacking-the-software-engineering-club/index.md

   **Description**:

-   A user is allowed to login when the email is not verified.
+   A user is allowed to log in when the email is not verified.

    Additionally, an unverified user could manually verify their email by making a POST
    /setEmailToVerified.
 This function does not properly verify the hash in the POST body.
 This allows any user to register and verify emails that they do not control.